 In the event of a thunderstorm, the Glass House is not a safe space.
-Ask all visitors to vacate the Glass House and lock the doors.
+Ask all visitors to vacate the Glass House.
+An Arboretum staff member will lock the doors.
 Recommend that visitors seek shelter in the cave or leave grounds prior to storm.
 Lewis Katz Law School Building may offer indoor shelter if open and is located across Bigler Road.